January 13, 2018 @ 9:00 am - 2:00 pm

 Co-Chaired by Taylor Morris and Sara Duce, Directors of the Gilbert Town Fiddlers

 Hailed by a class of 2nd graders as “wreely nice and kind” and “the coolest man on erth,” Arizona native Taylor Morris enjoys blurring the line between being a violinist and a fiddler.
 After studying classical violin at Arizona State University with Dr. Katie McLin, he spent four years touring the world as one of five fiddlers with “Barrage,” a Canadian-based, world music violin troupe.
 His travels, both with Barrage and personally, have led to performances in 48 states and 13 countries with musicians from a multitude of backgrounds.
-Off of the stage, Taylor obtained a master’s in education from Harvard University and is a passionate advocate for arts education.
-He co-founded and co-directs the Gilbert Town Fiddlers, maintains a private violin studio outside of Phoenix, and regularly works with students and educators around the country to explore the violin’s unique relevance to a variety of genres.
+Offstage, Taylor obtained a master’s in education from Harvard University and is a passionate advocate for arts education.
+He co-founded and co-directs the Gilbert Town Fiddlers, teaches as a Guest Lecturer at ASU, maintains a private violin studio in Chandler, and regularly works with students and educators around the country to explore the violin’s unique relevance to a variety of genres.

 Sara Duce grew up in Mesa and began playing the viola at the age of 8.
 After fiddling in the Mesa Public School program, she continued playing fiddle on her own and began performing with hot local country bands.
 Sara loves the fusion of many different fiddle styles.
 Sara holds degrees in music education from both ASU and NAU and has worked locally as a fiddling clinician.
 Her credits include fiddle instructor at the ASU Herberger College for Kids summer workshops, the Tempe district’s Sky-Y fiddle retreats, the Arizona String Teachers fiddle workshop for teachers, and improvisation specialist for the Scottsdale District Honor Orchestra with guest artist Mark Wood.
 Sara co-founded and co-directs the Gilbert Town Fiddlers and teaches orchestra at Greenfield Junior High in the Gilbert School District where her enthusiastic string students continue to earn superior ratings at state competitions.